opendevshop/devshop/aegir_ansible_inventory/README.md

 # Next Steps

-Now that we have have an inventory and groups, we should be able to associate ansible roles with aegir services.
+Now that we have have an inventory and groups and a playbook associating the groups with ansible roles, we have the framework we need to add the final layer: aegir.apache, aegir.nginx, and aegir.mysql roles that setup the last bits of configuration to make the servers usable as aegir remotes.

 This is the first step toward having "node/add/server" in Aegir actually fully bootstrap the servers.